randmor/MicroPython-Repository/README.md

 William Moore's Repository of MicroPython Programs and other teaching materials.

-I have created a branch called Microbit-Pong-Games.
+I have created a branch called "Microbit-Pong-Games".

 Now all I need to do is to see if I can find it... and how (or should I)